Monsanto: Ghostwriting

 "After investigation into the completeness of the original declarations of interest provided by the authors, it was found that these did not fully represent the involvement of Monsanto or its employees or contractors in the authorship of the articles.
 These corrigenda provide additional disclosure as to contributions to the articles, in some places in contradiction to the statements originally supplied.
 We have not received an adequate explanation as to why the necessary level of transparency was not met on first submission and welcome the opportunity to address this.
 We regret that these corrections were necessary and thank those who brought this matter to our attention.
 To the best of our knowledge, the scholarly record is now accurate; however, we recommend that readers take the additional context the corrected disclosures provide into account when reading the articles."

 In 2017, The New York Times reported that a 2015 article attributed to researcher and columnist Henry I. Miller had been drafted by Monsanto.
 According to the report, Monsanto asked Miller to write an article rebutting the findings of the International Agency for Research on Cancer, and he indicated willingness to do it if he "could start from a high-quality draft".
 Forbes later removed Miller's blog from Forbes.com and ended their relationship.

+In 2026, publisher Taylor & Francis announced that they are investigating two additional papers in Critical Reviews in Toxicology over allegations they were also ghostwritten.

 Government relations

 United States

 Monsanto regularly lobbied the US government with expenses reaching $8.8 million in 2008 and $6.3 million in 2011. $2 million was spent on matters concerning "Foreign Agriculture Biotechnology Laws, Regulations, and Trade".
 Some US diplomats in Europe at other times worked directly for Monsanto.

 California's 2012 Proposition 37 would have mandated the disclosure of genetically modified crops used in the production of California food products.
 Monsanto spent $8.1 million opposing passage, making it the largest contributor against the initiative.
 The proposition was rejected by a 53.7% majority.
-Labeling is not required in the US.

 In 2009 Michael R. Taylor, food safety expert and former Monsanto VP for Public Policy, became a senior advisor to the FDA Commissioner.

 Monsanto is a member of the Washington D.C.–based Biotechnology Industry Organization (BIO), the world's largest biotechnology trade association, which provides "advocacy, business development, and communications services."
 Between 2010 and 2011 BIO spent a total of $16.43 million on lobbying.

 The Monsanto Company Citizenship Fund aka Monsanto Citizenship Fund is a political action committee that donated over $10 million to various candidates from 2003 to 2013.

 As of October 2013, Monsanto and DuPont Co. continued backing an anti-labeling campaign, spending roughly $18 million.
 The state of Washington, along with 26 other states, made proposals in November to require GMO labeling.